Silverthorne Attorneys Can Help.

 Suffering a burn injury can be a life-changing experience for the victim.
-While minor burns do not usually require a hospitalization, more severe burn injuries not only call for an occasionally lengthy stay in a trauma center, but they may also require extensive post-release care.
+As an injury attorney we know minor burns do not usually require a hospitalization, more severe burn injuries not only call for an occasionally lengthy stay in a trauma center, but they may also require extensive post-release care.

 - Common injuries.
 As noted by the American Burn Association (ABA), there are an estimated annual 450,000 emergency room visits related to burn injuries.
 Hospitalizations related to this type of injury have reached 40,000 each year.